 Sacramento, CA – California will begin mailing the first of more than 825,000 “Fire Prevention Fee” bills on Monday, August 13.

-The tax, approved as a fee by a simple majority vote of the Legislature last year, charges residential property owners in rural areas $150 for each habitable structure located on their land.
+The measure, approved as a fee by a simple majority vote of the Legislature last year, charges residential property owners in rural areas $150 for each habitable structure located on their land.
 Property owners who pay for local fire protection will receive a $35 reduction.

 The bills will go out in alphabetical order by county between August and early December.
 The state has released the following partial mailing schedule: